jsam/structdb/README.md

 # WAL-S

-Is an implementation of Write-Ahead Log with full storage support.
+Is an implementation of write-ahead log with full storage support.